apeksha0023/SDE-1/README.md

 - Use **React Context or Redux-toolkit** for state management.
 - Apply authentication with a node backend using JWT.
 - Use mock data for response from backend in APIs.
-- Include basic form validations for authentication.
+- Include basic form validations for authentication using [react-hook-form](https://www.react-hook-form.com).

 ### Deliverables